Tamburasca/WDR3_concert_downloader/README.md

 Downloads audio mp3 files (@256 kbit/s)
-from a WDR3 concert player website, if the concert is made available in the media library for re-listening over 30 days after its broadcast, hence, no download button is provided.
+from a WDR3 concert player website, if the concert is made available in the media library for a re-listening over a 30-day period after its broadcast, hence, no download button is dispositional to the audience.

 From the address bar of your web browser copy the url of the website, where the concert resides and then execute the following command:

     $ python3 WDR3_concert_downloader/src <url> -o <file.mp3>